-The Emergency Rental Assistance Program 2.3 provides rental payment assistance for up to 12 months in arrears, if you meet certain income qualifications and are experiencing financial hardship as a result of the COVID-19 pandemic.
+The Emergency Rental Assistance Program 2.4 provides rental payment assistance for up to 18 months, if you meet certain income qualifications and are experiencing financial hardship.

 The amount of rental assistance you receive will depend on the amount of unpaid rent.

 Eligibility & Requirements

 - You are unable to pay your full rent during or as a result of a COVID-19 caused financial hardship